MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-control-virtual-network-bandwidth-with-qos.md

    - [Apply port classification to virtual network adapter](#apply-port-classification-to-virtual-network-adapter)

 ### Create virtual network adapter port profiles
-Maximum bandwidth (Mbps) and Minimum bandwidth (Weight) are used to reserve a portion of the outbound bandwidth for the vNICs.

-> [!NOTE]
-> - Minimum bandwidth (Mbps) is not supported by VMM for SDN.
-> - Limiting the inbound bandwidth of the vNIC is not supported by VMM.

-> - Minimum bandwidth (Weight) sets the **outboundReservedValue** setting on the network controller and maximum bandwidth (Mbps) sets the **outboundMaximumMbps** setting.

 To create virtual network adapter port profile, use the following procedure: